Quick overview:

 Step 5 - Restore the previously backed up registry entries

-Now go to the folder you selected for your backup under point 1 and restore all three values.
+Now go to the folder you selected for your backup in step 1 and restore all three files.
 To do this, simply double-click on the files!

-The procedure is now finally complete and you can restart your computer with peace of mind.
-You can also delete the start menu entry for the defragmentation program (not necessary).
+The process is now finally complete, and you can safely restart your computer.
+You can also (if you wish) delete the Start menu entry for the defragmentation program.
 It is located under Start > Programs

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.